Free cookie consent management tool by TermsFeed Policy Generator

 Investigation procedure

-The managers, together with the Support Unit where necessary, will be the bodies in charge of the investigation, being able to outsource part of it when the facts require it, always complying with a series of basic principles such as the duty of confidentiality, security and anonymity (where appropriate).
+The Compliance Officer, together with the Support Unit where necessary, will be the body in charge of the investigation, and may outsource part/s of the investigation when the facts so require, always complying with a series of basic principles such as the duty of confidentiality, security and anonymity (where applicable).

-If, as a result of the investigation, the reality of the facts denounced is proven and the person responsible for them can be determined, the appropriate measures will be adopted with respect to the denounced.
+If, as a result of the investigation, the reality of the reported facts is accredited and the person/s responsible for them can be determined, the appropriate measures will be adopted with regard to the reported person.

-However, if as a result of the investigation the veracity of the facts is proven, but it is not possible to determine who is responsible for them, the Compliance Officer will inform the Department / Management affected of this circumstance, proceeding to the registration and filing of the file.
+However, if as a result of the investigation the truth of the facts is accredited, but it is not possible to determine the person/s responsible for them, the Compliance Officer will inform the Board of Directors of this circumstance, proceeding to register and file the file.

-The complainant will incur in the commission of a serious labor violation if in the result of the investigation it is proven that the complainant, knowingly, has informed the Compliance Officer false, misleading facts and / or has acted in bad faith.
+The reporting person will be guilty of committing a serious labour offence if the result of the investigation proves that he/she has knowingly informed the Compliance Officer of false or misleading facts and/or has acted in bad faith.

 All those who transmit their notifications will have the following guarantees: